Who is on the Council, and what seats do they fill?

 Conservation Organization Representative

 Fran Recht is the Habitat Program Manager for the Pacific States Marine Fisheries Commission.
-In her position she acts to conserve and restore freshwater, estuarine and ocean habitats.
+In her position, she acts to conserve and restore freshwater, estuarine and ocean habitats.
 She works by advancing policies and actions through work with collaborative, multiparty groups such as the Pacific Fishery Management Council, the Pacific Marine and Estuarine Fish Habitat Partnership, forest service stewardship groups, and local watershed councils.
 She also brings her academic background in biochemistry and marine resource management to this issue.

 BOB KEMP